Challenges and Opportunities in High-dimensional Variational Inference: Experiments

 \subsection{Realistic models and datasets}

-To better understand how divergences and approximating families compare across a diverse range of realistic posteriors, we consider models and datasets taken from \texttt{posteriordb}\footnote{\url{https://github.com/stan-dev/posteriordb}}.
+We now study how the choice of divergence and approximating family compare across a diverse range of benchmark posteriors.
+We compare variational approximations for models and datasets from \texttt{posteriordb}\footnote{\url{https://github.com/stan-dev/posteriordb}} in terms of accuracy of the estimated moments and predictive likelihood.
+We used an 80/20 training/test split on all datasets to compute the predictive likelihoods.
 We use $T_{\max} = 15{,}000$.

-\textbf{Exclusive KL remains the most reliable for realistic posteriors.} In~\cref{fig:posteriordb_khat}, we see the same patterns: exclusive KL is superior for higher-dimensional posteriors (e.g., $D > 10$) or when combined with normalizing flows, while inclusive KL is better for lower-dimensional posteriors.
-Even when using exclusive KL, the optimization challenges with normalizing flows are apparent in the large $\hat{k}$ values for the higher-dimensional posteriors.
-The adaptive $f$-divergence did not clearly outperform either KL divergence.
+\textbf{Exclusive KL remains the most reliable for realistic posteriors.} The results are summarized in~\cref{fig:posteriordb}, where the same pattern is seen: the exclusive KL is superior for higher-dimensional posteriors (e.g., $D > 10$) or when combined with normalizing flows, while inclusive KL is better for lower-dimensional posteriors.
+Despite the superior performance of the exclusive KL divergence, the large values for $\hat{k}$ indicate that fitting approximations based on normalizing flows remains a challenge in high dimensions.
+The performance for the adaptive $f$-divergence is comparable to the inclusive KL divergence. \cref{tab:pred} shows that the exclusive KL divergence consistently outperforms the inclusive KL divergence in terms of predictive accuracy, but can be significantly worse than HMC.

-\textbf{Importance sampling can substantially improve accuracy.} Focusing on exclusive KL, \cref{fig:posteriordb_mean_cov} shows that across all scenarios, using importance sampling (specifically, PSIS) either improved or had no effect on the approximation accuracy.
-In some cases, PSIS dramatically improved the accuracy of the normalizing flows.
+\textbf{Importance sampling can substantially improve accuracy.} Focusing on exclusive KL, \cref{fig:posteriordb_mean_cov} shows the relative errors of the first two moments for the variational approximation (dots) and after correcting the estimates using PSIS (triangles).
+In some cases, the PSIS correction dramatically improved the accuracy of the normalizing flows.

-\textbf{Reparameterization is an important tool for improving accuracy.} The 8-schools model has a low dimensional $D=10$ but funnel-shaped posterior that makes inference challenging for variational approximations \citep{Huggins:2020:VI,yao18a}.
-As has been noted previously in the literature, and is clear from \cref{fig:posteriordb_khat,fig:posteriordb_mean_cov}, reparameterizing the model so the posterior better matches the variational family can be an effective way to improve the variational approximation.
-See visual illustration in \cref{fig:eight-school-funnel}.
+\textbf{Reparameterization is an important tool for improving accuracy.} The 8-schools model is low-dimensional ($D=10$), but the funnel-shaped posterior makes inference challenging for variational approximations \citep{Huggins:2020:VI,yao18a}.
+As has been noted previously in the literature, and is clear from \cref{fig:posteriordb_khat,fig:posteriordb_mean_cov}, reparameterizing the model so that the posterior better matches the variational family can be an effective way to improve the accuracy of the approximation.
+See \cref{fig:eight-school-funnel} for an illustration.